mmcdermott/MEDS_transforms/README.md

 ## Installation

 For now, clone this repository and run `pip install -e .` from the repository root.
+To use the MIMIC-IV example, install the optional MIMIC dependencies as well with `pip install -e .[mimic]`.

 ## MEDS ETL / Extraction Pipeline